pjwoodard/larry/README.md

 $ ./start.sh
 ```

-The webapp should be running at, `127.0.0.1:8080`.
+The web app should be running at, `127.0.0.1:8080/larry/index`.
 The default admin password is `password`.